-Pay attention to your FICO scores; avoid FAKO scores.
-Only Fair Isaac Corporation scores are accepted by lenders to qualify for loans.
-Most online scores are what we call FAKOs.
+Pay attention to your FICO mortgage score; avoid FAKO scores.
+Only Fair Isaac Corporation mortgage scores are accepted by lenders to qualify for loans.
+Many online scores are what we call FAKOs.
 They are not FICO scores.
 You will find FAKOs at FreeCreditReport.com, Experian’s Credit Plus score, Trans Union’s TrueCreditScore and many others.
-If you don’t see FICO next to the score, it is a FAKO.
-MyFICO.com is the only place to get your FICO mortgage scores online.

 Small Mistakes Cost You Big Points

 One 30-day late payment will lower a 680 credit score 40-80 points.
 Why so many points?
 FICO scoring is a future risk assessment, so it assumes that there is a high likelihood that the late payment was caused by a real cash shortfall.
 FICO is anticipating that the consumer is essentially broke, and this late payment is the first sign of future defaults or possible bankruptcy.

 The "recency" aspect of a negative event influences your score the most.
 We put recency in quotes because many creditors, and most collection companies, report incorrect recency data to the credit bureaus.
 (Some errors can be corrected by bureau disputes.)

 Creditors Make Errors that Decrease Your Credit Score